dukt/oauth/README.md

 <a id="providers"></a>
 ## Supported providers

+- Facebook
+- GitHub
 - Google
-- Facebook
-- Twiiter
-- Flickr
+- Twitter

 <a id="system-token"></a>
 ## Set up up a system token